wp-plugins/google-drive-embedder/readme.txt

 Useful for public websites or private intranets (all visitors should be able to view files as long as sharing settings are 'anyone with the link can view' or higher in Google Drive).
 Works on all WordPress installations including multisite networks.

-= Premium version and Support =
+= Paid versions and Support =

-You can also purchase the premium version of the plugin for some important extra features:
+You can also purchase the premium or enterprise versions of Google Drive Embedder, including support.

+The **Premium version** contains some important extra features:

 * Google Calendars: pick from your Google Calendars and provide download links to ICAL or XML, or embed them directly in your site.
 * Google Docs export: provide links to downloadable versions of Google Docs, e.g. Spreadsheets exported as PDF or Excel.